The Americans: Reconstruction to the 21st Century, California Edition

 b. typically relied on raising taxes for its funding.

-increased state services for the poor.
+c. increased state services for the poor.

 d. ignored the interests of industrialists.